getsentry/raven-python/docs/breadcrumbs.rst

     with given arguments: `logger`, `level`, `msg`, `args` and `kwargs` which are the values passed to the logging system.
 If the callback returns true value the default handling is disabled.
 Only one callback can be registered per one logger name.
-Logger tree is not traversed so calling this method with `spammy_module` argument will not silence messages from `spammy_module.child`.

     Typically it makes sense to invoke
     :py:func:`~raven.breadcrumbs.record` from it unless you want to silence